-Mamiku gardens is a botanical paradise set in 12 acres surrounding the hilltop ruins of the Micoud Estate.
+Mamiku gardens is a part of the 22 acre Mamiku estate.
+It is a botanical paradise surrounding the hilltop ruins of the Micoud Estate.
 It is just under half way up the Atlantic side of the island along the Micoud highway near Mon Repos, Praslin and is open 7 days a week from 9 till 5.

 The gardens are inspiring and the Mystic Garden, one of the most outstanding features is the three species of bay leaf found growing there.
 Here, some of the fifty thousand species of orchids found world-wide are nurtured to glorious display.

 Below: As you move along the paved path, an arrow points to a set of stone steps shaded by tall trees.